ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         * [ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) (iOS 12.0+)
         * [SFAuthenticationSession](https://developer.apple.com/documentation/safariservices/sfauthenticationsession) (iOS 11.0–12.0 Deprecated)

-        In the current AppAuth implementation these classes are initialized with the [callbackURLScheme](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession/2990952-init) argument which allows the app to receive the redirection URI the authorization request was made with.
+        In the current AppAuth implementation, these classes are initialized with the [callbackURLScheme](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession/2990952-init) argument, which allows the app to receive the redirection URI the authorization request was made with.

         ### Supporting older iOS versions